Updated: Jun 6

 Reducing your baby's gas

 There are a variety of causes of infant gas.
-Addressing these causes might reduce your baby's need to burp–and any associated discomfort and fussiness–although burping should remain part of your feeding routine.
+Addressing these causes might reduce your baby's need to burp–and any associated discomfort and fussiness–although burping should remain a key part of your baby's feeding routine.

 Treat infant reflux

 Almost all healthy babies have some degree of infant reflux, which manifests as fussiness, crying spells, gas, and spitting up.
 If these occur frequently or your baby seems to be in pain, consult with your doctor.